MIT-LCP/cwmed/README.md

  Every `concept_code` has a different `concept_id` even though they represent the same concept in the real world.
 In the above table, the same drug has two different `concept_code`s for each vocabulary and also a different `concept_id`.

-### Example of translation:
+### Use Case

-We want to translate [amoxicillin 250 MG Oral Capsule] from RxNorm code to NDC code.
+Use Case: Translate [amoxicillin 250 MG Oral Capsule] from RxNorm code to NDC code.

 Step 1:
 Translate the source code to the OMOP code.
 CONCEPT_CODE(SOURCE CODE)--  CONCEPT  --> CONCEPT_ID(OMOP CODE)

 | VOCAB | concept_code (RX NORM) | concept_id |
 | -------- | ------------ | ------- |
 | RX NORM | 308182      | 19073183 |

 Step 2:
-Use the concept_relationship dictionary to relate `concept_id` just obtained from step 1 that maps to other different `concept_id` from target vocabulary .
+Use the concept_relationship dictionary to relate the `concept_id` obtained from step 1 and map it to the target vocabulary `concept_id` .

 CONCEPT_ID_1(OMOP CODE FROM SOURCE VOCAB) --> CONCEPT_RELATIONSHIP --> CONCEPT_ID_2(OMOP CODE FROM TARGET VOCAB)